25 years ago I was a "dotcom" president and held forth with a state of the art 3D commercial digital graphics business.

 * The Bradcast --at:

 * The Bradcast by Brad Friedman and Desi Doyen (who appends her Green News Reports) has long been my first stick-it-in-your-ear choice.
 At the end of each installment's web page synopsis is a "download MP3" link (right click, then "save link as").
 Content is good and we get the whole of current and past shows for free.
 They hammer on familiar points and themes like black box voting and the virtues of hand marked paper ballots (which is fine by me).
-They're not only totally relevant to current events, Brad is involved in court proceedings to head off legislative assaults on normal elections reportage.
+They're not only totally relevant to current events, Brad has been involved in court proceedings to head off legislative assaults on normal elections reportage.

 Donations: are requested and deserved.
 We have email and PO Box access for feedback (Brad reads his mail) and for donations by personal check.

-* Ian Masters' "Background Briefing" --at:
+* Ian Masters' "Background Briefing"

-> https://www.backgroundbriefing.org/
+> https://www.backgroundbriefing.org/ --but I suggest using:

 Thom Hartmann:

-MP3s with an hour of his current and past installments continue to be available via KPFK's archives for download.
+* Hartmann delivers a 3 hour show, hours 2 and 3 by subscription.
+He pitches ads and his many book offerings.
+MP3s with the first hour of his current and past installments continue to be available via KPFK's archives for download.

 * Hartmann can distance himself from the obvious, such as the nature of the events of 9/11.
 Be my guess that not crossing that particular red line is about not getting himself banned from his many mainstream and military media outlets --which excuse I can accept (in his case).

-* Like Brad Friedman, Hartmann hammers on familiar points and old themes --which is fine by me.
+points and old themes --which is fine by me.

-Peter B. Collins --at:
+Peter B. Collins

 > https://www.peterbcollins.com/